1app.energy blogBy 1app.energy Team6 min read

 The honest answer: Go is the safer default for many battery homes.
 Agile is the higher-ceiling option on some days and regions, but only if the battery can act on its prices.
 Without supported automation, the extra complexity of Agile adds risk without much additional reward.

-Read how 1app.energy can help coordinate battery charging with Agile and Intelligent Go prices in supported homes.
+Read how 1app.energy can help coordinate battery charging with Agile and Intelligent Go prices in supported homes, or visit 1app.energy/signup to start early-access onboarding.

 Does this sound like your home?